UPPMAX/naiss_file_transfer_course/docs/sessions/intro.md

 Dardel 3        |Room 8
 Dardel 4        |Room 9
 Dardel 5        |Room 10
+Pelle 1         |Room 11
-Tetralith 1     |Room 11
+Tetralith 1     |Room 12
-Tetralith 2     |Room 12
+Tetralith 2     |Room 13
-Other 1         |Room 13
+Other 1         |Room 14
-Other 2         |Room 14
+Other 2         |Room 15

 - When your first breakout room reaches 4 learners, decide upon 2 to move to the next breakout room.